 Towards the end of the 20th Century and now in the 21st Century it is enjoying something of a revival.
-Tango has once again become the worldʼs darling.
-Blinking it has stepped out of the darkness and into the light.
+Tango has once again become popular amongst all ages around the world.
+Blinking tango has stepped out of the darkness and into the light.
 And it has discovered that since its heyday, the world has changed.

 The Age of Chivalry is seemingly over.
 Women have won the Battle of the Sexes.
 Can tango – a dance which is essentially all about a man being a man, a woman being a woman – survive in this new world?

-I explain to my female students their role as a follower in tango: there can only be one leader and one follower!
+I explain to my female students their role as a follower in tango.
+There can only be one leader and one follower!
 Try not to anticipate, try not to think!
-Focus only on the guyʼs chest and allow your movements to tune into his.
+Focus only on your partner’s chest and allow your movements to tune into his

 And every week, they respond with words to this effect:

 “Iʼm not sure I can do this following thing!”

 “Iʼm more used to telling him what to do!”

 “Itʼs not in my personality to follow.
 I keep leading.”

 And I always think, thatʼs a relief!
 I would be pretty worried if they said the opposite!

 However, after a few weeks, these strong-minded professional women are all following brilliantly.
 Why?
 Because tango is completely improvised and if you have no idea what your partner is going to do next, you quickly learn the complete futility of trying to lead.